ocean-data-challenges/2023a_SSH_mapping_OSE/README.md

 ## :warning: WORK in progress.
-This data-challenge is under construction
+This data-challenge is still under construction

 <p align="center">